Key Ideas about this Work of Art

 - The Thinker was created for the archway of The Gates of Hell, a doorway designed for a decorative arts museum in Paris that never opened.

-The Thinker was originally conceived for the center tympanum of The Gates of Hell, a monumental doorway commissioned for a museum of decorative arts in Paris.
-Rodin’s starting point for The Gates was the Inferno, written by the medieval Italian poet Dante Alighieri.
-Rodin later explained the genesis of The Thinker:
+The Thinker was designed to be part of the center archway (called a tympanum) of The Gates of Hell, a giant doorway for a museum of decorative arts in Paris.
+Rodin’s starting point for this commissioned work was the epic poem Inferno, written by the medieval Italian poet Dante Alighieri.

-Rodin never indicated what his figure is thinking about, but shortly before his death, he expressed these thoughts about his creation:
+Rodin never said what his figure is thinking about, but he did express his thoughts about his creation shortly before his death:

 What makes my Thinker think is that he thinks not only with his brain, with his knitted brow, his distended nostrils and compressed lips, but with every muscle of his arms, back and legs, with his clenched fist and gripping toes.